kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 used to fully end to end test the robotic systems in a competition like environment.
 It should be noted that fully automated end to end testing of the robot is out of the scope of 2018/2019 autonomy project.
-For this project we are preforming manual system testing using verificaiton of realworld results.
-The automated end to end testing can be preformed with a ros simulation package called gazebo.
+For this project we are preforming manual system testing using verification of real world results.
+The automated end to end testing can be preformed with a ROS simulation package called Gazebo.
 However, automated testing with gazebo requires a lot of time to setup and extensive 3d modeling of the physical robot and environment.